Ready for school

 When can my child start school?

-Before making your application you must read the following information:
+Before completing your child's school application please read the guidance:

 If you do not live in the London Borough of Hounslow, you will need to apply through your own council.